Connect with us

 Palazzo, who has held the District 4 U.S. House seat since 2011, is up for reelection this year and faces a crowded field of challengers in the June 7 Republican primary.
 The alleged ethics violations have been a cloud over Palazzo after a challenger in his 2019 primary saw what he believed were irregularities in Palazzo’s campaign finance records and hired a private investigator.
 He then turned his findings over to the Campaign Legal Center, which filed a complaint with the Office of Congressional Ethics.

-The OCE report, made public early last year, claimed that Palazzo misspent campaign and congressional funds and said it found evidence he used his office to his brother and used staff for personal errands and services.
+The OCE report, made public early last year, claimed that Palazzo misspent campaign and congressional funds and said it found evidence he used his office to help his brother and used staff for personal errands and services.
 After its investigation, the OCE handed the matter off to the House Ethics Committee, which announced in mid-December of 2020 that it was looking into the allegations.

 READ MORE: Ethics report: ‘Substantial’ evidence of Rep. Palazzo wrongdoing

-The allegations in the OCE report included that Palazzo used campaign funds to pay himself and his erstwhile wife nearly $200,000 through companies they own, thousands to the mortgage, maintenance and upgrades to a riverfront home Palazzo owned and wanted to sell.
-But Palazzo said that the payments were legally made for the campaign's rent of the home for a campaign office.
+The allegations in the OCE report included that Palazzo used campaign funds to pay himself and his erstwhile wife nearly $200,000 through companies they own, including thousands to cover the mortgage, maintenance and upgrades to a riverfront home Palazzo owned and wanted to sell.
+But Palazzo said that the payments were legally made for the campaign’s rent of the home for a campaign office.

 The OCE report said it found “substantial” evidence that Palazzo improperly used his office to help his brother, Kyle Palazzo.
 The report said Kyle was prohibited from re-enlisting in the Navy and that Palazzo used his office and resources to contact the assistant secretary of the Navy to help his brother.
 The OCE also questioned the campaign paying Kyle Palazzo as a “political coordinator” and letting the brother use the campaign’s credit card for food, gas, hotel rooms and other goods and services.